bazelbuild/bazel/site/docs/mobile-install.md

 ## Problems with traditional app installation

-We identified the following bottlenecks of building an Android app:
+Building an Android app has some issues, including:

 - Dexing.
 By default, "dx" is invoked exactly once in the build and it does not know how to reuse work from previous builds: it dexes every method again, even